-One of my favorite things about watching my kids play is that it reminds me how much creativity lies within each one—we were born as creative people, whether we’ve cultivated that into adulthood or not.
-At ten, Phoebe becomes totally immersed in drawing, building and creating stories, and Henry, seven, continually surprises me with the connections he makes between ideas that would never have occurred to my adult mind.
-They’re not concerned with learning how to be creative—instead, they embody it.
+One of my favorite things about watching my kids play is that it reminds me how much creativity lies within each one.
+We were born creative people, whether we’ve cultivated that into adulthood or not.
+At twelve, Phoebe becomes totally immersed in drawing, building and creating stories, and Henry, ten, continually surprises me with the connections he makes between ideas that would never have occurred to my adult mind.
+They’re not concerned with learning how to be more creative—instead, they embody it.

 It’s got me thinking about how amazing it would be if this creative spark were brought into our adult lives.
 Do we all have an inner artist longing to get out?
 I’ve been diving into the research and learning that reclaiming our creativity could actually be a big factor in discovering our passion, finding out what makes us feel most alive, and even being better at our work.

-Read on for nine ways you can be more creative every day, and prepare to be majorly re-inspired.
+Read on for thirteen ways you can be more creative every day.
+And prepare to be majorly re-inspired.

 The sheer act of engaging in making art of any kind fires up all kinds of connections in the brain, so don’t fight the urge to doodle while you’re on your next conference call.
 I’ve been taking time each weekend to dust off my sketchbook and spend some time watercoloring with Phoebe.
 It’s been so refreshing for my mind and my soul to make art just for the fun of it.

 2. Do something physical